 The team developing the risk management framework gained invaluable insights from the experienced Board Members who shared their objective views on best practices in managing corporate risks.
 This led credence to the resolution by members to integrate risk management in all processes and have the framework reviewed on quarterly basis to ensure that the Commission attained its objectives.

 The significance of incorporating risk management in any process cannot be overlooked.
 One of the key lessons learned was that an institution is not immune to risks.
 Therefore, each institution must recognize and appreciate its risks.
 Some of the risks that are categorized as minimum and inadvertently left unaddressed, ultimately result in major losses, downtime or high staff turnover.
 To mitigate against such risks, each institution needs to identify its inherent risks associated with all its processes and document them for action and posterity.
 Once the risks are identified, the institution must put in place mechanisms to reduce or eliminate the risks altogether.
 In so doing, the risks associated with poor performance, fraud and low customer satisfaction levels are mitigated against.

-The Commission takes this opportunity to thank the Board Members for their guidance and insights; Dr. Evangeline Njoka, MBS, the Secretary General, for passionately steering the entire process from its inception to adoption; CPA Jared Odhiambo, the lead consultant, for sacrificial dedication during the process; the management and risk champions, for working conscientiously to deliver a working document; and the staff, for their unyielding support to the working group.
+We thank the Board Members for their guidance and insights; Dr. Evangeline Njoka, MBS, the Secretary General, for passionately steering the entire process from its inception to adoption; CPA Jared Odhiambo, the lead consultant, for sacrificial dedication during the process; the management and risk champions, for working conscientiously to deliver a working document; and the staff, for their unyielding support to the working group.

 Kenya National Commission for UNESCO will endevour to continually address its identified risks and work towards ensuring that these have been progressively reduced and eliminated for improved service delivery.